gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Much harder,"
 a familiar voice cackled.
 "Much, *much* stronger,
-until it is all you can hear and you have no choice but to give in and join it."
+until it is all you can hear and you have no choice but to give in and become part of it as we both once were."

 Dread blossomed in Gumption's gut, muffled but only just,